A “worksheet” is where you’ll be adding the time-series you want to visualize from the connected data sources.

 All this real-estate, however, becomes wasted once the view is set up and all you want is to navigate it or present it to an audience.

-In that case, switch to “presentation mode”: the chart area then takes up the totality of the application’s window, save fot the menu bar, and a condensed legend is display beneath each chart.
+In that case you can expand the series view so that it takes up the totality of the application’s window, save fot the menu bar, and a condensed legend is display beneath each chart.

 navigation bar, or by pressing